Frequently Asked Questions: School Transportation

 Why don’t school buses have required seat belts?

-School buses are equipped with a passive restraint system called compartmentalization that means that the seating area of a school bus is built with specially padded high-back, wider, thicker seats that protect people in school buses during accidents.
+School buses are equipped with a passive restraint system called compartmentalization that means that the seating area of a school bus is built with specially padded high-back, wider, thicker seats that protect students in school buses during accidents.
 No metal surfaces are exposed and seats are spaced close together to contain the students in cushioned compartments.

 What is a hardship transfer?